ukaea/fair-mast/src/api/static/_build/html/_sources/index.md

 ### Tools Using the Catalog

  - [MAST-GPT](https://chat.openai.com/g/g-rihOsF1mI-mast-gpt) - A custom Chat GPT using the [OpenAPI](https://mastapp.site/openapi.json) description of endpoints of this service.

+### License

+Except where otherwise noted, the data hosted in the archive, the contents of the metadata database, and the content of this site is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/deed.en).